-- In the early stages of the TMRR Phase, an examination of the maturity and producibility of a proposed design allows the program to accomplish trades on cost, performance, and schedule while it is significantly easier to make changes and where changes potentially have a greater impact on key performance metrics.
+- During the Materiel Solution Analysis (MSA) Phase, an assessment of manufacturing feasibility should be conducted for a particular prototype conceptual design in the context of an AoA.
+Early consideration of producibility and affordability of a particular concept allows for adjustments to design margins before expensive testing or commitment to the achieved performance makes those changes irreversible.
+It also helps identify manufacturing technologies or capabilities that need to be developed in the next phase.
+The goal would be to meet the MRL 4 criteria for a Milestone A review. - In the early stages of the TMRR Phase, an examination of the maturity and producibility of a proposed design allows the program to accomplish trades on cost, performance, and schedule while it is significantly easier to make changes and where changes potentially have a greater impact on key performance metrics.
 The nominal MRL target would be in the range of MRL 4 to MRL 5.
 By the conclusion of the TMRR Phase, the goal should be to meet MRL 6 criteria for maturity and risk. - In a source selection for the EMD Phase, assessments can aid in determining the maturity of the design relative to the offeror's ability to achieve projected cost or schedule targets.
 An assessment to MRL 6 criteria should define manufacturing progress and risk for the next phase and ensure prototype hardware was produced in a relevant environment.
 The use of criteria associated with MRL 7 will assist in determining maturity and risks during the EMD Phase as a program moves toward CDR. - At CDR, in order to meet MRL 7 maturity and manage risk, it is necessary to examine integration processes such as assembly, installation, and test.
 Whether a subsystem or component is built in-house by a prime contractor or by an outside supplier, assembly and test processes should be examined as part of an integrated process.
-At the system level, required assembly processes, intermediate test processes, installation, and final acceptance testing must be assessed to effectively gauge manufacturing maturity and risk to ensure the ability to meet projected cost and schedule targets. - The criteria associated with MRL 8 reflect a maturity level consistent with requirements for approaching a LRIP decision.
-With an assessment conducted on an actual pilot line, emphasis should be placed on understanding what the production capability and capacity is of the eventual production line to meet program objectives for cost, schedule, and performance.
+At the system level, required assembly processes, intermediate test processes, installation, and final acceptance testing must be assessed to effectively gauge manufacturing maturity and risk to ensure the ability to meet projected cost and schedule targets. - The criteria associated with MRL 8 reflect a maturity level consistent with requirements for approaching an LRIP decision.
+With an assessment conducted on an actual pilot line, emphasis should be placed on understanding what the manufacturing capability and capacity is of the eventual production line to meet program objectives for cost, schedule, and performance.
 Emphasis should also be placed on anticipating any problems with FRP processes.
 The criteria associated with MRL 8 reflect a level of maturity of a program as it moves toward Milestone C FRP.